mohnkhan/Conversational-Search/README.md

 -   **Chat Utilities:**
     -   **Persistent Chat History:** Conversations are saved locally for continuity.
     -   **Conversation Summarization:** Get a quick summary of your chat with a single click.
-    -   **Copy to Clipboard:** Easily copy individual messages, code blocks, or the entire chat transcript.
+    -   **Copy & Export:** Easily copy individual messages, code blocks, the entire chat transcript, or export the conversation as a JSON file.
     -   **Feedback Mechanism:** Rate model responses with thumbs-up/down.
+-   **Customizable Themes:** Personalize your experience with multiple built-in themes (e.g., Abyss, Daylight, Twilight, Latte).
 -   **Secure API Key Flow:** An integrated and secure process for users to select their own billed API key, required for video generation.
 -   **Polished & Responsive UI:** A clean, modern interface that works seamlessly across all devices.